 “Our business commitments take us to various states,” says Singh.

 They have found game patterns in temples of Belur, Halebidu, Shravanabelagola, Chamundi Hill, Hampi, Somanathapura, all Hoysala temples and Arkeshwara temple besides Badami caves, Banavasi, Pattadakal.
-They have also documented games in Tamil Nadu’s Chidambaram, Srirangam temples; Kolhapur’s Mahalakshmi temple and on the Sheetala ghat across the Ganga in Varanasi besides others.
+They have also documented games in Tamil Nadu’s Chidambaram, Srirangam temples; Kolhapur’s Mahalakshmi temple (Mahrashtra) and on the Sheetala ghat across the Ganga in Varanasi (Uttar Pradesh) besides others.

 Dr Gowda points out that Adu Huli, Navakanakari and Sixteen Sepoys (a war game) are highly common across India, while Pagaday (Pachisi), Chaukabara (five house race game) and Aligulimane (Mancala) are relatively less common.
-“Some games are unique to regions like Dash Guti was found only at Varanasi and Pancha Keliya (single track game) is common across south India,” he adds.
+“Some ancient games of India are unique to regions like Dash Guti was found only at Varanasi and Pancha Keliya (single track game) is common across south India,” he adds.

 While most of the games are etched on temple floors or walls, Singh says Gowda “has a keen eye to spot game patterns in the unlikeliest of places”.
 He discovered a form of the Goats and Tigers game pattern in the stone paving the wall inside a well within the premises of the 12th century Belur temple.